December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 The Formula That Does the Heavy Lifting

 Use a nested IF (or equivalent) to apply the correct rate automatically.
-Example three-tier structure:
+Example three-tier payout:

 • Tier 1: 0–80% pays 5%